5G-ERA/middleware/README.md

 ## Orchestrator

 Orchestrator is the entrypoint of the application when started.
 Its task is to first deploy the rest of the services after its deployment.
-Orchestrator automatically detects if it is deployed in the Kubernetes cluster and if is it will automatically proceed to the deployment of teh services.
+Orchestrator automatically detects if it is deployed in the Kubernetes cluster and if is it will automatically proceed to the deployment of the services.

 It will instantiate the following services in the current cluster: